Testing the Predictions of Surprisal Theory in 11 Languages: Surprisal versus RT for

 As mentioned in the main text, previous work has investigated the relationship between surprisal and reading times not just for the current word $w_t$, but also for the previous word, $w_{t-1}$.
 Looking at gaze duration in the Dundee corpus of English \citep{kennedy2003dundee}, \citet{smith2013effect} find an effect of $w_{t-1}$'s surprisal which is about as strong as the effect of $w_t$'s surprisal on the reading time of $w_t$.
-In Figure \ref{fig:gam-surp-prev} we show this relationship in our corpus for mGPT and monoT (all), using the same methods and presentaitonal paradigm as in Section \ref{sec:gams}.
+In Figure \ref{fig:gam-surp-prev} we show this relationship in our corpus for mGPT and monoT(all), using the same methods and presentational paradigm as in Section \ref{sec:gams}.

 The results are consistent across models used, and suggest that the relationship between reading time and surprisal of the previous word is somewhat variable across languages.
-For English, Italian, Korean, Russian and Spanish we find a relationship that is roughly linear and increasing, i.e. similar to the results for surprisal of the current word.
-For Dutch, Turkish and Hebrew, we find a relationship that is roughly increasing, but visually non-linear.
-For Finnish, German and Greek, we find either a flat or negative relationship.
-These results are in line with the effect terms plotted in Figure \ref{fig:coeffs}, where we find very weak and sometimes negative coefficients for the $w_{t-1}$ surprisal term for these languages (i.e. the middle x-tick position in the top row).
+For English, Italian, Korean, Russian, Greek and Spanish we find a relationship that is roughly linear and increasing, i.e., similar to the results for surprisal of the current word.
+For Dutch and Turkish, we find a relationship that is roughly increasing, but visually non-linear.
+For Finnish, German and Hebrew, we find either a negative relationship, or a relationship that is difficult to interpret.
+These results are in line with the effect terms plotted in Figure \ref{fig:coeffs}, where we find very weak and sometimes negative coefficients for the $w_{t-1}$ surprisal term for these languages (i.e., the middle $x$-tick position in the top row).
 Overall, these results are consistent with the linear effect that has been previously observed in English.
 However, they suggest that the impact of the surprisal of the previous word varies between languages.